 THE CENTER FOR DEVELOPMENTAL DISABILITIES is committed to its mission of helping children and adults with differing abilities achieve their dreams by overcoming barriers to living, working, learning and enjoying recreational opportunities in the community of their choice.

 DISCOVERY SQUAD – The American Museum of Natural History offers a unique program designed for families affected by autism spectrum disorders.
 On selected Saturday mornings, children on the autism spectrum ages 5-14, accompanied by an adult, can attend a 40 minute tour lead by specially trained Museum tour guides, then spend some time exploring the Discovery Room before the museum opens to the public.

 THE FAMILY CENTER FOR AUTISM – The Family Center for Autism is Long Island’s first venue that will provide a lifespan of services to children on the Spectrum and a lifeline of support to families who love them.
-Located in Garden City, their four-story building complete with recreational center, Internet café and parking offers a full range of therapeutic, educational, social, recreational and vocational programming for the person with Autism and a wealth of support, informational, respite and social opportunities to their parents, siblings and other family members.
+Located in Garden City, their four-story building complete with recreational center, offers a full range of therapeutic, educational, social, recreational and vocational programming such as Music Therapy and Social Skills Training for the person with Autism and a wealth of support, informational, respite and social opportunities to their parents and siblings.
 In addition to the services, they also create family friendly events.
 Questions?
 Contact Tina Moreno at 516-741-9000 Ext.
 484

 THE FRIEDBERG JCC – The Friedberg JCC offers programs for individuals with special needs of all ages.
 Our goal is for children, teens, and adults to develop social and life skills, while making new friends, enhancing their self-esteem, and gaining independence.
 Contact Marcy Hallerman, Program Director for Social and Support Services, 516-634-4173 for details.